immunefi-team/forge-poc-templates/.github/CONTRIBUTING.md

 To create a PoC template, be sure to follow the same pattern as existing templates.
 Create an abstract attack contract which exists in ./src and a corresponding test in ./test.
 The name of both files should match, and be a short one or two word description of the vulnerability type used in the attack.

-In addition to the abstract attack contract which can be extended and test file, the [Template Categories](#template-categories-) needs to be updated with the corresponding template which whitehats can modify to implement their own attack.
+In addition to the abstract attack contract which can be extended and test file, the [Template Categories](#template-categories-) needs to be updated with the corresponding template whitehats can modify to implement their own attack.

 In order to be consistent with all the other Solidity projects, we follow the [official recommendations documented in the Solidity style guide](http://solidity.readthedocs.io/en/latest/style-guide.html).